 Article by CommScope Asia Pacific Enterprise vice president Gavin Milton-White

-With a population of 4.5 billion people that are increasingly connected to the Internet, Asia Pacific has become one of the fastest growing markets for data centres in the world today.
-According to CBRE and various other analysts, the region is projected to become the biggest data centre market globally by 2020.
-Digital transformation in the data centre, powered by the advancement of emerging technologies, is set to shape the future of this booming industry, and CEOs of companies like Boeing, Google, IBM and Uber are already seeing success through the adoption of digital processes.
+With a population of 4.5 billion people that are increasingly connected to the Internet, Asia Pacific has become one of the fastest growing markets for data centers in the world today.
+According to CBRE and various other analysts, the region is projected to become the biggest data center market globally by 2020.
+Digital transformation in the data center, powered by the advancement of emerging technologies, is set to shape the future of this booming industry, and CEOs of companies like Boeing, Google, IBM and Uber are already seeing success through the adoption of digital processes.

 5G Wireless Technology